 Local property taxes — taxe foncière and related charges — are outside the treaty's scope entirely.

-The Practical Action — What You Need to Do
+What You Need to Do in Practice

 Step 1 — Complete the France Individual DT Form

 If you have UK-source income that the treaty assigns to France — a State Pension, private pension, interest, royalties — you need to stop the UK deducting tax at source.
-You do this via the France Individual DT form.

 Step 2 — Declare everything on your French return